Simulator Last reviewed April 25, 2026

 What Makes a Good Simulator

 Not all trading simulators are created equal.
-A bad simulator uses fake price data, generic charts, and no real risk management rules.
+A bad simulator uses random price paths, generic charts, and no real risk management rules.
 You practice in a bad simulator, feel confident, then get liquidated on day 1 of your real prop firm account because the rules were totally different.
-A good simulator has: (1) Real price action—historical data or live charts that reflect actual market behavior, not fake sequences.
-(2) Realistic risk rules—drawdown limits, daily loss limits, margin rules that match real prop firms.
+A good simulator has: (1) Plausible price action—scenarios that reflect the shape of actual market behavior, not arbitrary sequences.
+(2) Realistic risk rules—drawdown limits, daily loss limits, and profit targets shaped like prop firm constraints.
 (3) Progressive difficulty—you don't start trading $100k accounts; you start small and scale up.
 (4) Honest feedback—it shows you your actual win rate, risk-reward ratio, and profit factor, not vanity metrics that make you feel good.
 FundedReady has all four.
-The price data is from TradingView, the rules match real prop firms, the 30 levels scale you from beginner to pro, and the feedback is brutally honest.
+The candles are procedural training scenarios rendered with TradingView Lightweight Charts, the rules mirror prop firm-style pressure, the 60 levels scale you from beginner to pro, and the feedback is brutally honest.